SOFIA-USRA/sofia_redux/docs/sofia_redux/visualization/fitting.rst

 Plotting the curve for a 1D fit involves plotting two distinct lines.
 The first is the fitted curve itself.
 The second is a vertical line located at the fit's centroid.
-Both of these artists are added to the ``Artists`` class as described in :ref:`artists`.
+Both of these artists are added to the ``Gallery`` class as described in :ref:`gallery`.
 An example is shown in :ref:`Spectrum with Fit <spectrum-with-fit>`.

 The separate window is controlled by the